Chat

 GMSgrows

-GMSgrowsanswered grow question 10 months ago
+GMSgrowsanswered grow question a year ago

 You should be giving them 500 up to 600 ppm at this stage.
 In peat and perlite, I feed every 3 to 4 days.
 Always checking the runoff waters value to make sure your ph and ec are staying in proper range for each.
 In coco im not sure how often you should be feeding bit coco likes to stay moist.
 It doesn't need to dry out like other substrates.
 But by keeping an eye on your ph and ec levels inside your planter, you should be able to figure it out pretty quick., or you can find a good coco grower and follow them.